What's an MBA?

 Despite this positive shift, the research states there’s still further to go to reach gender parity.
 It suggests more effort needs to be made to encourage and support women studying MBAs.

 Fees for many MBAs are expensive (£18,000+ is common for AMBA-accredited schools).
-However, you tend to get what you pay for in terms of career progression, salary, student support, knowledge and networks.
+But you tend to get what you pay for in terms of career progression, salary, student support, knowledge and networks.

 MBAs are often available as distance-learning, part-time and full-time programmes, or as double qualifications that allow you to spend time in more than one place.